|Shiatsu Overview||Massage Oil|

 First, I'm not a doctor and strongly recommend that you get medical care from a doctor for anything major or questionable.
 We have the finest crisis medical care in the world, take advantage of it if and when you need it!

 Although quite popular in its own right, Shiatsu is quickly becoming a treatment of choice to assist with many other forms of healing.
 Shiatsu is an old Japanese healing method evolved from ancient Tibetan energy teachings that say disease and injury are repairable disruptions in energy flow.
-The art science of Shiatsu breaks these complex teachings and life long learning into very simple, easy to learn and use, noninvasive enjoyable techniques to reduce pain and accelerate healing.
+The art science of Shiatsu breaks these complex teachings and lifelong learning into very simple, easy to learn and use, noninvasive enjoyable techniques that enhance circulation and stimulate pressure points to reduce pain and accelerate healing.
 One of the many aspects of Shiatsu is in helping with circulatory massage that is the topic of this web page.

 Interestingly, Shiatsu is one of the few oriental disciplines that Westerners take to quite readily.
 It gives immediate results through safe enjoyable simple touching, massage and manipulation that can be easily learned.
 Shiatsu healing is full of simple valuable techniques to help instantly relieve many symptoms.
 For instance, lightly squeezing the pressure point on the thumb web will make certain headaches vanish.
 These near magical techniques give a practitioner both instant credibility and the deep rapport needed to recognize and effectively treat the much larger issues that keep manifesting in one difficulty after another.